Things To Do

 Our deli & providore delights are sourced locally & beyond; we also have in store seasonal produce from Wollombi Valley locals such as honey, eggs and garlic.
 A wide range of specially selected Hunter Valley produce: fine cheeses, olive oils, jams and relishes, and so much more.

 Village of Wollombi Historic Walks

-The Great North Road Extending north from Sydney to the Hunter Valley, the Convict Trail follows the route of the 240 km Great North Road, built between 1826 and 1836.
-Most of this road continues to be used today, offering an alternative, slower paced scenic route between Sydney and the Hunter, where one can explore the brilliant engineering works created by hundreds of convicts - many working in leg-irons.
-Relics such as stone retaining walls, wharves, culverts, bridges and buttresses can still be seen along the entire length of the Great North Road - in Sydney suburbs like Epping and Gladesville, at Wisemans Ferry or Wollombi, Bucketty or Broke, or when walking in Dharug and Yengo National Parks.
+The Great North Road extends north from Sydney to the Hunter Valley.
+The Convict Trail, built 1826-1836 follows the route of the 240k Great North Road.
+Most of this road continues to be used today; offering an alternative, slower paced scenic route between Sydney and the Hunter.
+One can explore the brilliant engineering works created by hundreds of convicts - many working in leg-irons.
+See relics like stone retaining-walls, wharves, culverts, bridges & buttresses along the entire length of the Great North Road from Sydney suburbs to Wisemans Ferry, Wollombi, Bucketty or Broke, or while walking in Dharug & Yengo National Parks.

 Great North Road Walks

-Walking and Cycle Tours The 42km section of the original road between Wisemans Ferry and Mt Manning is called the Old Great North Road and is closed to motorised traffic.
-Here you can explore and examine the fine convict relics on foot or mountain bike, with a variety of routes and destinations catering for all levels of interest, from people who enjoy a leisurely 1 hour stroll, to those who want the pleasure of full-day and overnight hikes.
+Walking and Cycle Tours: this 42km section of the original road lies between Wisemans Ferry and Mt Manning and is called the Old Great North Road.
+Wonderfully, it is closed to motorised traffic where you can explore and examine the fine convict relics by foot or mountain bike.
+There are a variety of routes and destinations that catering for all levels of interest and fitness or even try an overnight hike.